Collection inventory

 Photograph of members of the marching band and majorette at a 1960 Cotton Bowl rally

 Syracuse University’s Marching Band, known as “The Pride of the Orange,” is one of two athletic bands on campus that appear at football, basketball and other events.
 The first University Band was formed in 1901 with 23 members and, on October 12, made its first football game appearance.
-The band was dismissed just three years later for financial reasons but slowly began to reform in 1907, playing at several functions on campus, and in 1909 Chancellor Day authorized scholarships for band members.
+The band was dismissed just three years later for financial reasons but reformed in 1907, playing at several functions on campus.
+In 1909 Chancellor Day authorized scholarships for band members.
 In 1919, the band merged with the ROTC band and received new uniforms and instruments from the U.S. government.
 In 1924 the Marching Band became a minor sport and began receiving funding from the athletic department, separating it from the ROTC band, though they continued to occasionally perform together.
 In 1940, due to a shortage of male students lost to the war effort, the first women were allowed to join the band and were the majority by 1943.
 In 1944, the first majorettes joined the band and in 1946 the band was established within the School of Music.
-After World War II women were removed from the band.
-In 1947 the band debuted as “100 Men and a Girl” with Dottie Grover as featured twirler.
-The band enjoyed growing success and in 1966 women were again allowed to join.
-In 1970 the band went on a European concert tour which included the World Band Festival in Holland.
+Following World War II, women were once again barred from joining the band as musicians, a policy which would remain in place until 1966.
+In 1947 the band debuted as “100 Men and a Girl,” with Dottie Grover as the featured baton twirler.
+This unique arrangement, with a single baton twirler accompanying the band, became a hallmark of Syracuse University's Marching Band.
+The featured twirler became known as the "Orange Girl," a position which remains part of the band to this day.
+In 1970, the Marching Band embarked on a European concert tour which included the World Band Festival in Holland.
 The band won three awards at the competition and were welcomed back with much acclaim.
 That fall, they were introduced for the first time as “The Pride of the Orange.”
 The Marching Band continues to represent Syracuse University at home and on the road and in 2014 played the Super Bowl pregame show alongside the Rutgers University Marching Band.

 Scope and Content Note